Knowledge is Power: Screening for T1D

 Fortunately, the family caught Vivian’s diagnosis early enough and she was not in diabetic ketoacidosis (DKA).
 At the hospital, the Brzozowskis were introduced to TrialNet, a genetic testing service that works to identify T1D at its earliest stages and find ways to delay or prevent the disease in individuals at risk.
 The family learned that it was actually possible to screen for type 1 diabetes prior to onset.
 That a simple blood test could tell the likelihood of developing T1D by looking at certain antibodies.

 At the time of Vivian’s diagnosis, her younger sister, Evelyn, was only 6 months old.
 The family had to wait another six months, but after Evelyn’s first birthday they went back to the hospital and had her samples drawn.

 “It was a no-brainer for us.
 Both of us coming from more of a scientific background and working with animals, to us, knowledge is power, even when it comes to knowing medical conditions and pending medical conditions.
 The more proactive that you can be the better.
 To me, it armed us to be able to research deeper,” Samantha says.

 Knowledge is power

 After her samples were taken, she tested positive for three out of the four antibodies that indicate whether someone is at risk for T1D.
-The family was told that the likelihood of Evelyn developing Type 1 by the age of five was nearly 100%.
-She has since surpassed that milestone, and still shows no signs of Type 1 but continues to be monitored and receive A1C checks with her sister.
+The family was told that the likelihood of Evelyn developing type 1 by the age of five was nearly 100 percent.
+She has since surpassed that milestone, and still shows no signs of type 1 but continues to be monitored and receive A1C checks with her sister.

 “Knowledge is power,” Jerry reminds us.
 “The biggest thing is having it on your radar so if those symptoms start popping up, you’ll be ready.
 It’s just a matter of being more aware and to hopefully prevent hospitalization just by routine checking.”